ThePotatoGuy/MonikaModDev/tools/api.md

 NOTE: this MUST be ran after init level 4.

 IN:
     event - the Event object to add to database eventdb - The Event databse (dict) we want to add to
         NOTE: DEPRECATED.
 Use code instead.
         NOTE: this can still be used for custom adds.
         (Default: None)
-  skipCalendar - flag that marks wheter or not calendar check should
+    skipCalendar - flag that marks wheter or not calendar check should be skipped

-      be skipped
+    restartBlacklist - True if this topic should be added to the restart blacklist (Default: False)

+    markSeen - True if this topic should be `True` in persistent._seen_ever.
+        (Default: False)

     code - code of the event database to add to.
         (Default: EVE) - event database
 ```
 ## `addReaction`